Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: LogNormMix-net for modeling DMNs

 where $K$ is the number of mixture components, $\omega$ denotes the mixtures weights, and $\mu$ and $\sigma$ are the mixture means and standard deviations, respectively.
 In order to help the model accurately learn the seasonality of DM sending in the training data, metadata $m_i$ is concatenated with the history embedding vector $h_i$ to serve as additional input to the model.
 The choice of metadata is dataset specific - for instance, the distribution of sending times of emails on a corporate network depends on the day of the week and whether or not the current time is within office hours.

-\paragraph{Sender module} The sender module consists of a feedforward network plus softmax, with the output logits defining a categorical distribution across all the nodes in the network.
+\textbf{Sender module} The sender module consists of a feedforward network plus softmax.
+The history embedding vector $h_i$ is input into the sender module, and the resulting output logits define a categorical distribution across all the nodes in the network.
 For prediction tasks, the next sender $s_{i+1}$ is predicted to be the class with the highest probability.
-In our experiments the feedforward network consists of two fully connected layers separated by a tanh activation layer. \paragraph{Recipient module} The recipient selection module is an additional module that we have added to the original LogNormMix model.
+In our experiments the feedforward network consists of two fully connected layers separated by a tanh activation layer.

+\textbf{Recipient module} The recipient selection module is an additional module that we have added to the original LogNormMix model.
 We formulate recipient selection as a multi-class classification problem by creating an ID for each of the recipient set combinations seen in the training set.
 Then similar to the sender module, a fully connected layer plus softmax is used to learn a categorical distribution across all the recipient IDs in the dataset.
 In order to condition the recipient selection probability distribution on the sender, we concatenate the history context embedding with the sender embedding (ie. the embedding of the ground truth sender), and pass that as input into the recipient selection module.
 As with the sender module, for prediction tasks, the next recipient $r_{i+1}$ is predicted to be the class with the highest probability.